Evekiio/Poker-Hands/README.md

 # Poker-Hands
 Practicing core java, no lists, no API, only OOP / Arrays.
-(Evaluates to poker hands and displays winner.)
+(Evaluates two poker hands and displays winner.)
 I wanted to try to get through this without ArrayLists or Hashmaps, while it does work... it's obviously not the most efficient way to complete in terms of redundancy and big-o.
 Merely a practice with foundational core java competancies.

 ////////////// >> DETAILS